"I’m Not Photogenic": How to Overcome Photo Anxiety and Embrace Your Portraits

 After speaking with so many of my clients, one hot topic that often will come up is body image + photographs.
 Whether it be fear of seeing oneself photographed in an upcoming wedding, or seeing a photo that sends them in a self-criticism spiral, or not ever getting into photographs because of body shame, this scenario plagues so many of my clients - and maybe you too.

-Let’s play out this scenario together…you’ve just taken photographs with a great photographer in your home, or outside in a beautiful setting - you feel great about what you think was captured - a few weeks later, you get the link to access the photographs, and you see the first photograph and….
+Let’s play out this scenario together…you’ve just taken photographs with a great photographer, and you see the first photograph and….

 WHAM!